 Here’s what an unstructured hypothesis looks like:

 “Let’s just combine the sorting and filter tool together because it worked for companies A, B, and C.”

 This is precisely the kind of hypothesis you should avoid building.

-As a rule of thumb, always back your testing with a solid purpose and authentic proofs.
+As a rule of thumb, always back your testing with a solid purpose and authentic proof.
 Make sure you have enough quantitative and qualitative data to support your testing reason(s).
 State your hypothesis as comprehensively as possible and even make a note of all the necessary information.
 CRO is an ongoing process.
-The more useful data you have, the easier it becomes to optimize in the future.
+The more useful data you have, the easier it is to form a hypothesis and run optimization campaigns in the future.

 Once you’ve uncovered your optimization opportunities, plan and prioritize the elements you want to test.
 In simple words, schedule your test strategy!